100 gecs: 2019–2020: 1000 gecs and 1000 gecs and the Tree of Clues

 Several singles were released prior to the album.
-A.G.
-Cook's remix of "Money Machine" was released in October 2019, followed by Injury Reserve's remix of "745 Sticky" in November 2019.
+A. G. Cook's remix of "Money Machine" was released in October 2019, followed by Injury Reserve's remix of "745 Sticky" in November 2019.
 "Ringtone (remix)", featuring Charli XCX, Rico Nasty, and Kero Kero Bonito, was released in February 2020.
-100 Gecs signed with Atlantic Records in 2020.
-Brady told NME they are "trying to be really big—trying to be as big as Ed Sheeran", while Les said that Atlantic was a "good fit... [t]here's so many things that they could help us accomplish".
-In October 2020, 100 Gecs commenced an artist residency at New York University's Clive Davis Institute of Recorded Music.
+100 gecs signed with Atlantic Records in 2020.
+Brady told NME they are "trying to be really big—trying to be as big as Ed Sheeran", while Les said that Atlantic was a "good fit ... [t]here's so many things that they could help us accomplish".
+In October 2020, 100 gecs commenced an artist residency at New York University's Clive Davis Institute of Recorded Music.
 Before the COVID-19 pandemic, they were scheduled to perform at Coachella in April 2020.
-100 Gecs headlined another Minecraft festival, Square Garden, in April 2020, along with musical artists Charli XCX, Kero Kero Bonito, Dorian Electra, and Cashmere Cat.
-In June 2020, they stated in an interview with The Forty Five that they hoped to provide the soundtrack to a Disney movie.
-In August 2020, it was announced that 100 Gecs would perform at the Reading and Leeds Festivals in August 2021.
+100 gecs headlined another Minecraft festival, Square Garden, in April 2020, along with musical artists Charli XCX, Kero Kero Bonito, Dorian Electra, and Cashmere Cat.
+In August 2020, it was announced that 100 gecs would perform at the Reading and Leeds Festivals in August 2021.
 On November 15, 2020, they released the stand-alone single "Lonely Machines" with American band 3OH!3.
 They followed this up with the Christmas song "Sympathy 4 the Grinch".

 Brady produced several tracks for Rico Nasty in 2020, for example the August release "iPhone" and the November release "OHFR?", both of which were singles from her debut album Nightmare Vacation (2020).
 The production of two other tracks on the album were also credited to both Brady and Les, collectively under "100 gecs".

-2021–present: 10,000 Gecs
+2021–present: 10,000 gecs

 In early 2021, the group released a remix of Linkin Park's "One Step Closer" to commemorate the 20th anniversary of Linkin Park's debut studio album, Hybrid Theory.
 Afterward, they embarked on independent projects, with Les releasing her debut solo single "Haunted" in March, and Brady releasing the debut album of his band Cake Pop, Cake Pop 2, in April.